Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

 This backend project was about creating the possibility to post data into the API, with POST method, both a commment and to update/add liked to the comments.
 Also to create relevant endpoints.
+The last step would be to add this API to an old frontend project with the same theme, to see that it would work.

 ## The problem